microsoft/netperf/docs/machines.md

 - Integrated Devices -> SR-IOV Global Enable -> Enabled
 - System Profile Settings -> System Profile -> Performance

+### Hyper-V
+By default, hyper-V won't be enabled on the lab machines.
+You need to enable it via "turn windows features on or off"

+Just make sure to select all network adapters available on the host in the wizard.
+You should leave all others options to their default values.

 #### OS Deployment

 The easiest way to automate machine deployment is via `WorkflowCommandLine.exe`, which you need to install (installed automatically in Program Files if you have WTT Studio).